 Land management essentially means to work on properties predominantly composed of natural resources (e.g. forests, grasslands, aquatic habitat and agricultural lands) or to increase the presence of natural resources on a property.
 Traditionally, this has been perceived as working outside of residential landscapes.
 However, it actually encompasses all property types ranging from rural woodlands and grasslands to home landscapes needing brush removal or pollinator habitat installation.

-Our services are focused on improving habitat on all lands.
+Services are focused on improving habitat on all lands.
 See below for more information.

-How to work with us:
+How to work with me:

 All projects with an installation or construction component require a 50% deposit.